abc1199281/DSP_lab/Others/SNR_Estimation/ReadMe.md

 # [Middle] Ch10: Do you realy understand the SNR?
 **Main Scope:Chapter 10**

-   Signal to Noise ratio (SNR) might be the most simple and most common signal quality index (SQI).
+   Signal to noise ratio (SNR) might be the most simple and most common signal quality index (SQI).
 Then, do we estimate the SNR correctly?
-A basic test is given a received signal x[n] as below,
+A basic test is by a sinusoid signal with white gaussian noise as below,

 ```math
 x(n) = A cos(2 \pi f_{0} n) + w(n), w \sim N(0,\sigma).